-The licensing basis of the Braidwood plant is to assume one spurious actuation per fire, as documented in the Byron and Braidwood SERs.
+The licensing basis of the Byron plant is to assume one spurious operation per fire, as documented in the Byron and Braidwood SERs.
 Each electrically controlled component on the safe shutdown equipment list was considered to be susceptible to postulated spurious operations.

 As discussed in criteria (b) and (l) from the component selection criteria presented in Subsection 2.4.1.4, the spurious operation of valves and dampers in safe shutdown flowpaths was considered during the component selection process.
 The effects of postulated spurious operation of these components, and the required actions to mitigate them, if any, are addressed in the safe shutdown analyses for individual fire zones in Section 2.4.2.
 Post-fire operating procedures have also been prepared which include manual actions to address postulated spurious operations for selected electrically driven safe shutdown components (fans and pumps powered from the 4160Vac ESF switchgear buses).
 For other electrically powered components (480Vac and lower rated supplies), the spurious start of an inactive component has no adverse consequences (e.g., spurious start of a small pump or fan).
-For these component unavailable for safe shutdown.
+For these components, any damage to the components' control circuit is assumed to render the component unavailable for safe shutdown.
 No specific discussion of spurious operation is provided.